Anxiety Specialist in Madison, Mississippi

 You’ll find relief and start feeling like yourself again.

-Tyler Slay, LPC, is a licensed professional counselor based in Madison, Mississippi.
-Tyler specializes in treating Obsessive-Compulsive Disorder (OCD), anxiety disorders, trauma, and stress.
-He has completed advanced training through the International OCD Foundation and uses evidence-based approaches such as Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT).
+Tyler Slay, LPC, is a licensed professional counselor and anxiety specialist based in Madison, Mississippi.
+Tyler specializes in treating Obsessive-Compulsive Disorder (OCD), anxiety disorders, trauma, stress & burnout.
+He has completed advanced training through the International OCD Foundation (with a focus on both pediatrics and adults) and uses evidence-based approaches such as Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT).
+To help you find relief, Tyler works with you to understand how your unique life experiences have shaped your relationship with anxiety.
+By making sense of your past, you can gain new insight and find a path forward in the here and now.
+Tyler works with children, teens, and adults across Mississippi, providing specialized anxiety treatment both online and in-person.

 What Types of Anxiety Do You Treat?